 The two biggest costs while travelling are food and shelter.
 We joined up with HousesitMatch.com a website that helps members match to suitable partners, house sitters find suitable housesits for their experience and homeowners with pets find the house sitters who can help them.
 It’s one way to minimize the cost of shelter and accommodation while you travel, and you get to live like a local in a real neighbourhood and real homes.
 I’m happy to report that I am writing this during our very first house sitting assignment in Oxfordshire, UK.
 As far as that goes, we really scored.
 We are looking after Hudson the dog, K2 the cat, and a half dozen chickens.
 Nice house.
 Great pets.
 The area is beautiful and the owners even set us up with a car!

 We are now closer to the finish line in life than the starting point.
 We slaved at work all our lives.
 We’ve raised children who are now adults.
 The stars have lined up and we are taking the leap to pursue this dream while we can.
 It’s now or never and it’s all quite exciting.
-We are looking forward to enriching our souls and experiencing things we have only read and dreamed about.
+We are looking forward to enriching our souls, enjoying time away from home and experiencing things we have only read and dreamed about.
 Experiences we didn’t even know were out there.

 We’re only limited by our funds and how wisely we spend.
 We aren’t rich.
 We have some savings and that’s what we are spending.
 But we don’t need to sleep at the Ritz every night.
 In fact to stretch our budget, we’re considering buying a small motor home so we can have a place to sleep and cook our own meals.